ctoriola/ncrypt2/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## License
+## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Support
+## 🆘 Support

 For support and questions:
 - Create an issue on GitHub
 - Check the documentation
 - Review the configuration examples

-## Security Considerations
+## 🔄 Changelog

-- Always use strong, unique passphrases
-- Share passphrases securely (not through the same channel as share IDs)
-- Regularly rotate passphrases for sensitive files
-- Consider the security implications of your chosen storage backend
+### v2.0.0 - Tiered Subscription System
+- Added user authentication and registration
+- Implemented tiered subscription system
+- Added anonymous user support with 2-file limit
+- Enhanced UI with user profile and subscription management
+- Improved file tracking and user association

+### v1.0.0 - Initial Release
+- Client-side encryption
-- Keep the application and dependencies updated
+- File upload and sharing
+- Multiple storage backends
+- Modern React UI